2013 Nissan LEAF Review

 As always with electric vehicles, range is a major concern, and the Leaf averages between 70 and 80 miles on a single charge.
 Obviously, home charging capability is a must, although a standard household outlet will take quite a while for a full charge compared to a purpose-built charging station.
 The 2013 is expected to add additional driving range.

 The Leaf is styled somewhat like a more aerodynamic version of its cousin, the hatchback Nissan Versa.
 The Leaf is designed for minimal wind resistance to increase range as much as possible, and has a uniquely flared rear end and rounded nose.
 Inside, the front and rear seats offer plenty of room and the dashboard and controls are pleasingly well-designed and finished.
 Cargo space, however, is somewhat smaller than comparable modern hatchbacks.

 The Leaf comes in two trims, the SV and the higher SL.
 The SV is quite feature-rich for a base trim and has features like automatic climate control, cruise control, Bluetooth connectivity and a navigation system as standard.
 The SL trim also adds a small solar panel and a special quick-charging port along with luxury features like a backup camera and automatic headlights.

 The Nissan Leaf is, ultimately, a very well-designed and feature-laden automobile and is groundbreaking in being the first widely available electric vehicle.
 Although the all-electric system does have a somewhat limited range compared to traditional cars, the ability to drive completely free from a gasoline pump puts the Leaf in a class of its own.

-If you are in the Boston or Brockton area and looking for a 2013 Nissan Leaf, visit Nissan 24, 1016 Belmont Street, Brockton, MA 02301 or schedule a test drive online.
+If you are in the Boston or Brockton area and looking for a 2013 Nissan Leaf, visit our used car dealership, 1016 Belmont Street, Brockton, MA 02301 or schedule a test drive online.